itssali/command-line/README.md

 ## Requirements

 - This command line tool does not require any additional software installations like Python.
-- It is designed to work seamlessly on macOS and Unix-based systems.
+- It is designed to work seamlessly on macOS, Linux, and Windows.

 ## License